infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

 Decision variables are at the very core of `InfiniteOpt` as its name alludes to mathematical programs that entail infinite decision spaces (i.e., contain infinite decision variables).
-Principally, three variable types are employed: infinite, point, and hold.
+Principally, three variable types are employed: infinite, point, and finite.
 Infinite variables encompass any decision variable that is parameterized by an infinite parameter (e.g., space-time variables and recourse variables).
 Point variables are infinite variables at a particular infinite parameter value (point).
-Finally, hold variables are decisions that are made irrespective of the infinite domain (e.g., first stage variables and design variables).
+Finally, finite variables are decisions that are made irrespective of the infinite domain (e.g., first stage variables and design variables).
 Or in other words, they hold a particular value over the infinite domain or some sub-domain of it.
 We also employ semi-infinite variables